w3f/polkadot-wiki/docs/learn/learn-agile-coretime.md

 currently [being implemented](https://github.com/paritytech/polkadot-sdk/issues/1487).
 Some teams already implemented a simplified [variant](https://github.com/Magport/Magnet/issues/4).
 What works in any case is ordering on-demand coretime "by hand", by sending the `placeOrderKeepAlive` extrinsic of the `onDemandAssignmentProvider`, via polkadot js for example.
+You can find an easy step-by-step guide [here](https://forum.polkadot.network/t/parachain-consensus-updates-coretime-asynchronous-backing-scalability/4396/8?u=kianenigma).

 #### How many cores will be configured for on-demand coretime?